Object-Centric Diffusion for Efficient Video Editing: Additional Discussion

 \subsection{Off-the-shelf optimizations of ToMe}

-\paragraph{Pairing token locations from inversion} Many inversion-based editing pipelines rely on sharing attention maps between inversion and generation stages (such as FateZero~\cite{fatezero} and Plug-and-Play~\cite{plugandplay}).
-As such, when applying ToMe \cite{bolya2022token,bolya2023token}, it is important that locations of destination (\textit{dst}) and unmerged (\textit{unm}) tokens are paired in the two stages, at the same attention layer and diffusion step.
+\paragraph{Pairing token locations from inversion} Many inversion-based image/video editing pipelines rely on sharing attention maps between inversion and generation stages (\eg FateZero~\cite{fatezero}, Plug-and-Play~\cite{plugandplay}).
+As such, when applying ToMe \cite{bolya2022token,bolya2023token}, it is important that locations of destination (\textit{dst}) and unmerged (\textit{unm}) tokens are paired in the two stages, at each corresponding attention layer and diffusion step.
 If that is not the case, tokens or attention maps coming from inversion are not compatible with the ones available at generation time.
-In practice, we compute which tokens to be merged during inversion, and use the same merges on generation attention maps when fusing.
-We found this strategy to be of primary importance, as testified by Fig.~3 (d-e) in the main paper. \paragraph{Re-sampling destination tokens per-frame} ToMe for stable diffusion~\cite{bolya2023token} samples \textit{dst} tokens randomly.
+In practice, we compute which tokens to be merged during inversion, and merge the tokens at the same locations in generation attention maps.
+By doing so, we make sure the tokens that remain after merging correspond to the same locations (or, token indices), and hence, the attention maps from inversion and generation can rightly be fused.
+We found this strategy to be of primary importance, as testified by Fig.~3 (d-e) in the main paper.

+\paragraph{Re-sampling destination tokens per-frame} ToMe for stable diffusion~\cite{bolya2023token} samples \textit{dst} tokens randomly in a single image.
 When extending this to multiple frames, we initially sample the same random locations in each frame, finding this strategy to be sub-optimal.
-Instead, if we re-sample different random locations in each frame (or, in each temporal window in our 3D implementation), it allows us to preserve different information after merging.
-We found this to be beneficial, especially at higher merging rates (\eg see Fig.~3 (e to f) in the main paper). \paragraph{How to search for destination match} In the original ToMe for stable diffusion~\cite{bolya2023token}, for each source (\textit{src}) token, we search its corresponding match within a pool of \textit{dst} tokens coming from the full spatial extent of the image ($H\times W$).
-The naive transposition of this strategy to our video use-case allows, for any \textit{src} token, its candidate match to be searched within a pool of \textit{dst} tokens coming from the full spatio-temporal extent of the video ($T\times H\times W$).
-We find that this strategy for searching \textit{dst} match, named hereby \textit{Temporally-Global Search}, can lead to generation artifacts.
-Differently, we consider restricting the temporal extent of the \textit{dst} pool to be the same temporal-window ($s_t\times H\times W$) as the \textit{src} token, as in our \textit{Temporally-Windowed Search}.
-As shown in~\fref{fig:ablations_3dw.v.3dg}, the latter gives better reconstructions in general, whilst allowing more flexibility to control where merges are happening.
-This way, the user can also better trade-off the temporal-redundancy, smoothness and consistency by controlling the spatio-temporal window size.
+Instead, if we re-sample different random locations in each frame (or, in each temporal window in our spatio-temporal implementation), it allows us to preserve different information in each frame (or, window) after merging.
+We found this to be beneficial, especially at higher merging rates (\eg see Fig.~3 (e to f) in the main paper).